ananda39/Group-5/README.md

 7. Calculate the proportion of goal met, look for any pattern?

+8. Does launching on a certain have better success rate?

 Invalid Questions
 10. Success rate of projects with insufficient funding, should a project be continued even with insufficient funding (Jason) Projects only start if the funding goal is met.